nicholbs/TryHackMe/Report.md

-I would have gotten away with it if it wasn't for active directory!
+Misimplementation of active directory domain services
 -------------------------------------------------------------------
 **Abstract**

-This report outline the weaknesses exposed on Radiobroadcast's network with Microsoft windows 2000 and XP computers.
+This report outlines weaknesses exposed in excessive user rights on a windows 2000 computer, and subsequently the lack of active directory domain services configuration.
 Remote attacker was enabled access through ethernalBlue, buffer overflow attack and lack of security configurations.
 Means and meassures of attacks and procedures for recovery are described in details.

 **Table of Contents**